 Cost-effective and environmentally friendly

-The material utilization rate is more than 95%, and the waste can be recycled through the furnace.
+The material utilization rate exceeds 95%, and the furnace can recycle the waste, further enhancing sustainability.

 Automotive Industry